markostanimirovic/juliette/README.md

 );
 ```

-When the effect needs data from the current state, you can use `withLatestFrom` operator.
-Also, if you need to dispatch a new handler when the effect
+When the effect needs data from the store, you can use `withLatestFrom` operator.
+If you need to dispatch a new handler when the effect task
-task is complete, you can return it from the last operator in the chain.
+is completed, you can return it from the last operator in the chain.

 ```typescript
 const fetchTodos$ = store.handlers$.pipe(